chudley/manatee/docs/working-on-manatee.md

 version of PostgreSQL that it expects as "/opt/postgresql/current".
 This will not be available until Manatee has been started for the first time.

-### Creating ZFS datasets and configurations
+### Using `mkdevsitters`

 There's a tool inside the repo called "mkdevsitters" which configures the local system to run three Manatee peers.
 You'll have to run the three peers by hand.
-The script just creates configuration files and ZFS datasets.
+The script builds/installs PostgreSQL, creates configuration files, and creates ZFS datasets.
 The script must be run as root.

 To use the script, you'll need to know: